-Performing arts graduates combine creative talent with practical aspects of self-promotion and arts management.
-This mix of disciplines is a good preparation for the world of artistic performance...
+Performing arts degrees combine creative talent with practical aspects of self-promotion and arts management.
+This mix of disciplines is good preparation for entering the world of performance

 Jobs directly related to your degree include:

 Jobs where your degree would be useful include:

 - Film director